spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/applications/configure.md

 ---
-layout: single
 title: "Configure an application"
-sidebar:
-  nav: guides
+linkTitle: "Configure an application"
+weight: 2
+description:
 ---

 Once you've [created an application](/docs/v1/guides/user/applications/create/), you can